filipeapdo/my-arch-stuff/journal.md

     ```

 ### 20231025_1522: Continuing the description:
-- After download and check the integrity of the arch "iso" file, time to burn a USB stick with it;
+- After download and check the integrity of the arch "iso" file, time to burn a USB stick with it.
-- After some googling, I went through 3 steps (1) erase all data from the USV stick, (2) format it, (3) copy the iso file:
+- After some googling, I went through 3 steps (1) erase all data from the USV stick, (2) format it, (3) copy the iso file.
   1. To erase all data, I did:
     ```zsh
     $ sudo fdisk /dev/sdb